Tame class field theory over local fields: The tame class group

 \subsection{Lower Milnor $K$-theory of semilocal rings}

-In order to define the tame class group, we need some results about the lower Milnor $K$-theory of semilocal rings.
 For a Noetherian scheme $X$, we let $K_j(X)$ denote the Quillen $K$-groups of the exact category of locally free sheaves on $X$.
 We shall usually write $K_j(X) = K_j(A)$ when $X = \Spec(A)$ is an affine scheme.
+We let $\sK^M_{j,X}$ denote the sheaf of $j$-th Milnor $K$-theory on $X$ with respect to Zariski (or Nisnevich) topology (cf. \cite[Defn.~1]{Kerz-JAG}).

 \begin{lem} Let $A$ be a Noetherian semilocal ring containing $k$.
 Then the canonical map $K^M_j(A) \to K_j(A)$ is an isomorphism for $j \le 2$. \end{lem} \begin{proof} The lemma is trivial for $j =0$ and follows from \cite[Chap.~III, Lem.~1.4]{K-book} for $j =1$.
 To prove it for $j =2$, we consider the maps